Run these from the repository root.

 The runtime builds with Meson and a C23 compiler (Clang or GCC).
 A Nix flake pins every dependency, so the easiest path is:

-nix build '.#runtime' # To build the stand alone runtime
+nix build '.#runtime' # build the standalone runtime as a Nix package

-nix develop ./runtime # drops you into a shell with the toolchain + deps
+nix develop # a shell with the toolchain + deps

 meson compile -C build